openwebos/build-desktop/README.md

         sudo apt-get build-dep qt4-qmake

-  * cmake version 2.8.8 will be fetched and used for the build; there is no longer any need to install it.
+  * cmake version 2.8.7 will be fetched and used for the build; there is no need to install it.

 b) Getting the code